 The game is a prequel to The Binding Blade, set on the fictional continent of Elibe.
 It tells the story of Lyn, Eliwood, and Hector, three young lords who band together on a journey to find Eliwood's missing father Elbert while thwarting a larger conspiracy threatening the stability of Elibe.
 The gameplay, which draws from earlier Fire Emblem entries, features tactical combat between armies on a grid-based map.
 Characters are assigned different character classes that affect abilities and are subjected to permanent death if defeated in battle.

 Development began in 2002 as a companion title to The Binding Blade, but it was prolonged from its initial seven-month window as new features were added.
 While the Fire Emblem series remained exclusive to Japan due to concerns about its difficulty, the success of Advance Wars and popular demand following the inclusion of Fire Emblem characters in Super Smash Bros.
 Melee prompted the game's localization.
-The game was released to commercial success and international critical acclaim, establishing the Fire Emblem series in the West.
+The game was released to commercial success and international critical acclaim, with critics praising the game for its graphics, gameplay, characters and story, establishing the Fire Emblem series in the West.
 Its overseas success caused all subsequent games (except for Fire Emblem: New Mystery of the Emblem) to be released outside of Japan.

 Gameplay